Header top Image

 Menstrual cramps may be a result of underlying problems like Pelvic Inflammatory Disease (PID), uterine fibroids, or endometriosis.
 Remember to discuss the potential causes with your doctor to determine the treatment that’s right for you.

-A hormonal imbalance can cause difficult periods with cramps, bloating and uneasiness, mood changes, gastrointestinal concerns, tender breasts, fatigue, headaches, anxiety, and other symptoms.
+A hormonal imbalance can cause periods cramps, bloating and uneasiness, mood changes, gastrointestinal concerns, tender breasts, fatigue, headaches, anxiety, and other symptoms.
 There are various treatments to balance your hormones and restore them to appropriate levels.

 Depending on the underlying cause of the imbalance and the specific hormones in question, treatments can vary.
 However, there are methods to reduce or eliminate symptoms and bring hormone levels back to normal.